 For more information, please contact us:

-Clinical Associate Professor, UBC Dept. of Anesthesiology, Pharmacology & Therapeutics
+Departments of Psychiatry and Anesthesiology, Pharmacology & Therapeutics

 There are well over 100 faculty associated with the UBC Pain Medicine residency program with a breadth of clinical experiences, research activities, quality improvement projects and leadership positions.